 Even more campus resources, groups, and organizations

 Even if you are not personally able to organize events yourself, you'll find plenty of opportunities for participation in the Careers Beyond Academia Series.
 At the end of the day, the impact of your interview narratives depends on your experiences.
 Fortunately, even if you have no formal working experience, there are many opportunities on campus to fill in that gap.
-In addition to the D-SIGN funding, I know candidates involved in the Duke APD Consulting Club, Graduate and Professional Student Council, Emerging Leaders Institute, Duke Toastmasters Club, Duke Interdisciplinary Social Innovators, and the Office of Licensing and Ventures, among others.
+In addition to the D-SIGN funding, I know candidates involved in the Duke APD Consulting Club (editors' note: this organization is now called Duke Advanced-degree Consulting Club), Graduate and Professional Student Council (editors' note: now Graduate and Professional Student Government), Emerging Leaders Institute, Duke Toastmasters Club, Duke Interdisciplinary Social Innovators, and the Office of Translation and Commercialization, among others.
 All of these organizations have proved extremely helpful in preparing students to interact professionally with others and cultivate professional skill sets, whether they were pursuing a career in consulting or a different field.

 Resource 1: Other Candidates at Duke